 Some projects that might be proposed in frontcountry areas do not meet the class screening requirements for routine, repetitive activities with known, easily mitigable environmental effects.
-These projects have the potential to cause unacceptable environmental impacts, and therefore, an individual assessment will be required.
+These projects have the potential to cause more serious environmental impacts than are usually encountered in class screenings, and therefore, an individual assessment will be required.
 The projects that are excluded from this MCSR for this reason are:

-- Projects outside the CSA. - Construction of new roads and parking lots within the CSA. - Installation of a new septic field or modification of an existing septic field.
+- Projects outside the CSA - Construction of new roads and parking lots within the CSA.

-- Projects that occur on contaminated sites. - Projects that are not consistent with the direction contained in the Banff, Yoho and Kootenay National Park Management Plans.
-For example, the Banff National Park Management Plan contains a commitment to "continue to provide the existing day-use facilities and services, prohibit the development of new day-use areas; and make changes to existing infrastructure as required" (Parks Canada 2004, p.39).
-The decommissioning of an entire day-use area would require an individual environmental assessment, whereas the decommissioning of selected structures within the day use area that are not likely to significantly impact use of the area (e.g. firebox removal) would be covered by the class screening. - Any vegetation removal through the use of heavy equipment (e.g. skidders and harvesters). - Projects that may adversely affect a Species at Risk, either directly or indirectly (e.g. projects that affect critical habitat).
-For the purposes of this MCSR, Species at Risk are identified in Section 3.4 and include: - Species identified on the List of Wildlife Species at Risk set out in Schedule 1 of the Species at Risk Act (SARA) and including the critical habitat or the residences of the individuals of that species, as those terms are defined in subsection 2(1) of the Species at Risk Act. - Species that have been recognized as "at risk" by COSEWIC or by provincial or territorial authorities. - \ if, after reviewing the project description using the class screening report, it becomes known or reasonably suspected that species at risk could be adversely affected by the proposed project, do not use the MCSR.
-The project requires an individual environmental assessment under the Act.
-Note, the contents of the MCSR may be used in the preparation of the individual screening report
+- Installation of a new septic field or modification of an existing septic field. - Projects that occur on contaminated sites. - Projects that are not consistent with the direction in the Banff, Yoho and Kootenay National Park of Canada Management Plans. - Projects that have the potential to significantly alter the use of an area.
+For example, the decommissioning of an entire day-use area would require an individual EA, whereas the decommissioning of selected structures within the day use area (e.g. firebox removal) would be covered by the class screening. - Any vegetation removal through the use of heavy equipment (e.g. skidders and harvesters). - Projects that are not suitable for application of the model class screening include those that are likely to have an adverse effect on a species at risk, either directly or indirectly, such as by adversely affecting their habitat\, and/or that would require a permit under the Species at Risk Act (SARA).
+For the purposes of this document, species at risk include: - species identified on the List of Wildlife Species at Risk set out in Schedule 1 of SARA, and the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA. - species that have been recognized as "at risk" by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) or by provincial or territorial authorities. - \ if, after reviewing the project description using the class screening report, it becomes known or reasonably suspected that species at risk could be adversely affected by the proposed project, the MCSR will not be used.
+The project requires an individual EA under the Act.
+Note, the contents of the MCSR may be used in the preparation of the individual screening report to the extent appropriate. - In the context of the Crown's legal duty to consult with Aboriginal groups, where it contemplates conduct that might adversely impact any potential or established Aboriginal and Treaty rights: those projects for which issues raised during Aboriginal consultation remain to be adequately addressed or are addressed in such a way that the project no longer fits in the class as defined in the MCSR.